New studies on the connection between happiness and money seem to support previous findings about the greater importance of autonomy.

 Disparity Matters, Too

-No happiness plateau at higher income levels were found in a survey analysis in 2020 that looked at trends from 1972 to 2016.
-One of the researchers suggested growing wealth gap (which also fuels racial disparity) may explain why the difference in happiness by income level has grown steadily larger:
+No happiness plateau at higher income levels were found in a survey analysis in 2020 by Jean M. Twenge and A. Bell Cooper that looked at trends from 1972 to 2016.
+One of the researchers suggested that the growing wealth gap (which also fuels racial disparity) may explain why the difference in happiness by income level has grown steadily larger:

 There are likely many reasons for these trends.
 For one, income inequality has grown: The rich have gotten richer, and the poor have gotten poorer.
 Today the average company CEO makes 271 times the salary of a typical worker, up from 30 times more in 1978.
 While it was once possible to buy a house and support a family with a high school education, that has become increasingly difficult.